Skip to Content

 Putting the Mounted Moth Insect Display Together

-10. I wanted to display these scrap fabric moths as wall art in the style of old-fashioned insect taxidermy.
+Step 10: I wanted to display these scrap fabric moths as wall art in the style of old-fashioned insect taxidermy.
 This involved using insect mounting pins.
-So that the pins fix easily, I cut foam board to fit the base of my frame.
+To make the pins easily fixable, I cut foam boards to fit the base of my frame.

 foam board frame